jasonsync/sync-access-controller/README.md

-# sync-access-local-controller
+# sync-access-controller
-nodejs controller for remote authentication of local network users, and eWeLink API interaction
+- Node.js controller for management and eWeLink API interaction
+- PHP web interface for users on local-network